HSBC Life: 2010s

 On 7 March 2012, as part of its strategic transformation, HSBC Group sold the general insurance operations of HSBC Insurance (Asia) and HSBC Insurance (Singapore) together with the Mexican operations (HSBC Seguros, S.A. de C.V., not owned by HSBC Insurance Asia-Pacific) to AXA Group.
 The deal included a ten-year exclusive bancassurance agreement granting AXA exclusive rights to distribute general insurance products through HSBC in Hong Kong (excluding Hang Seng Bank customers) and other Asian markets.
-AXA paid approximately USD 494 million for the transaction; Prior to this sale, HSBC Insurance (Asia) had long been the largest general and property insurance company in Hong Kong.
+AXA paid approximately US$494 million for the transaction; Prior to this sale, HSBC Insurance (Asia) had long been the largest general and property insurance company in Hong Kong.
 Upon completion of the transaction and the signing of a distribution agreement, AXA General Insurance Hong Kong assumed its market share, continuing to maintain its position as the largest general insurance company in Hong Kong.

 On 9 July 2012, HSBC Europe (Netherlands) BV, a wholly owned subsidiary of HSBC Group, agreed to sell HSBC Reinsurance and HSBC Insurance (Ireland)—both of which had ceased underwriting and were in the process of winding down operations—to Catalina Holdings (Bermuda).
-The transaction involved assets of approximately USD 273 million and was subject to approval by the Central Bank of Ireland, with completion expected in the third quarter of the same year.
+The transaction involved assets of approximately US$273 million and was subject to approval by the Central Bank of Ireland, with completion expected in the third quarter of the same year.

-On 26 October 2012, HSBC Life (International) announced the sale of its Taiwan Branch to Allianz Taiwan Life Insurance for USD 18 million in cash.
-Under the agreement, the assets and liabilities of HSBC Life Taiwan Branch (excluding statutory deposits of approximately USD 10 million) were to be transferred to Allianz Life.
+On 26 October 2012, HSBC Life (International) announced the sale of its Taiwan Branch to Allianz Taiwan Life Insurance for US$18 million in cash.
+Under the agreement, the assets and liabilities of HSBC Life Taiwan Branch (excluding statutory deposits of approximately US$10 million) were to be transferred to Allianz Life.
 The transaction was subject to regulatory approval and was expected to be completed in the first half of the following year.
 At the time of the sale, HSBC Life Taiwan Branch had approximately 27,000 policies with total premiums of TWD 836 million, while Allianz Life total premiums amounted to approximately TWD 194.5 billion.
 As part of the arrangement, HSBC Bank and Allianz Singapore branch concurrently signed a 10-year exclusive bancassurance agreement covering Taiwan, Indonesia, Malaysia, China, Australia, Sri Lanka, Brunei, and the Philippines, whereby HSBC branches would have exclusive rights to distribute Allianz life insurance products.
-Allianz agreed to pay HSBC approximately USD 100.5 million in cash for this distribution arrangement.
+Allianz agreed to pay HSBC approximately US$100.5 million in cash for this distribution arrangement.

-On 20 December 2012, HSBC Insurance (Asia-Pacific) signed an agreement with Sumitomo Life Insurance Company to sell its entire 18 per cent stake in Vietnam insurer Bao Viet for approximately USD 340 million.
+On 20 December 2012, HSBC Insurance (Asia-Pacific) signed an agreement with Sumitomo Life Insurance Company to sell its entire 18 per cent stake in Vietnam insurer Bao Viet for approximately US$340 million.

 On 29 April 2013, HSBC Insurance (Asia-Pacific) sold its 50 per cent minus one shareholding in Hana HSBC Life Insurance to Hana Financial Group Inc., as part of the Group business streamlining strategy.